The beginner photographer’s essentials

 A remote with a lock

 A remote release is an inexpensive tool that will help keep your photos sharp.
 Once you start dabbling in long exposures, a remote will ensure you aren't shaking the camera when you press the shutter button.
 A remote with a lock on it will also enable you to use your camera's Bulb Mode function, for taking exposures longer than 30 seconds.
 This is required for night photography.
-Some models, like this one, come with a lot of other tools like timers, an intervalometer, etc. Importantly, we always recommend you get a cable release rather than a wireless one, because sometimes wireless remotes have trouble staying connected, which might cause you to miss the critical shot!
+Most modern mirrorless cameras come with built-in timers and intervalometers, so you can easily set a long shutter speed, or even a series of timed shots, and just walk away while your photo is being made!
+Importantly, we always recommend you get a cable release rather than a wireless one, because sometimes wireless remotes have trouble staying connected, which might cause you to miss the critical shot!

 A UV filter(s)

 You should purchase a UV or clear filter for every lens you own.
 It does not affect picture quality, but is a protective layer over your lens.
-If you accidentally drop your camera and it hits the ground lens-first, you're much more likely to crack the filter on the front, which might cost you $10-30, versus cracking the glass of your lens, which might be worth hundreds or even thousands of dollars.
+If you accidentally drop your camera and it hits the ground lens-first, you're much more likely to crack the filter on the front, which might cost you $10-30, versus breaking the front glass element of your lens, which might cost hundreds or even thousands of dollars to repair.
 It happens.

 A variable neutral density filter

 As you improve your landscape photography, you’ll start to do more long exposures of water to get motion blur effects.
 But if you've ever tried shooting a long exposure on a bright sunny day, you'll remember that it was impossible to get a long enough shutter speed without overexposing your image.
 Using a Neutral Density filter is like putting sunglasses over your lens - it reduces the amount of light coming through, enabling you to use a slower shutter speed while producing a proper exposure.
 This is perfect when you're trying to capture movement, like waterfalls or the ocean.
-You can buy NDs in different strengths, measured in stops of light, but if you'd like to make it easy on yourself, invest a little more money into a Variable ND filter.
-That is, buy one filter that you can spin to increase the strength, or density of darkness.
+You can buy NDs in different strengths, measured in stops of light, but if you'd like to make it easy on yourself, invest a little more money into a Variable ND filter - a single filter that you can spin to increase the density or strength of the light reduction.
 Make sure you purchase the right thread size for your lens!

 A lens blower